 Fact: No, it isn’t

-The Chernobyl disaster made a huge impact on the health of the people in the region around 30 km wide.
-There are many health related problems in the region of East and Central Europe.
-The entire region is said to have a huge impact due to this disaster.
-As there may be a rise of new diseases, the conspiracy theory that spread widely was that chernobyl was linked to HIV like condition.
-This spread without any evidence and had an impact that discourages business from other countries.
+The Chernobyl disaster had a significant impact on the health of people in the approximately 30-kilometer exclusion zone.
+There were indeed many health-related problems in the broader region of East and Central Europe linked to the disaster’s fallout.
+As the emergence of new diseases was a concern, a conspiracy theory widely spread that Chernobyl was linked to an HIV-like condition.
+This claim circulated without any scientific evidence and negatively impacted business from other countries.

 Fact: No, Not true